Araceligm90/reading-notes201/class-01.md

         <meta name="author" />

         And this will provide information about the content of the website:

         <meta content="description" />

 *Please note that the < meta > tag is self closing.*

+### How to start to design a website

+**What is the first step to designing a website?**

+Before you start coding, the first thing you should do